 About J. Franks

-Vertu founder, Jennifer Franks, is an Art & Design Specialist.
-She has curated, researched, authenticated & exhibited works of art for public & private clients & entities, including: Christie's (New York), The National Trust (Rothschild collections, UK) & the Philadelphia Museum of Art, among other leading art institutions and collections in Europe, the United States & Canada.
+Vertu founder, Jennifer Franks, is an Art and Design Specialist.
+She has researched, authenticated, and assisted in the exhibition of works of art for public and private clients / entities, including: Christie's (New York), The National Trust (Rothschild collections, UK), and the Philadelphia Museum of Art, among other art institutions and collections in Europe, the United States, and Canada.

-Franks holds a BA in European Studies & Art History & a MA in Curatorial Studies & the History of Decorative Art & Design from The New School, Parsons School of Design.
-Her specialization is in European art and design (1600 - present) with a particular focus on the 18th century.
+Franks holds a BA in European Studies and Art History and a MA in Curatorial Studies and the History of Decorative Art and Design from The New School, Parsons School of Design.
+Her specialization is in European art and design (1600 - present) with a particular focus on the 18th century and its legacy in modern and contemporary art.
 She is currently pursuing a PhD at the University of Toronto.

-Franks has worked as Executive Director & Chief Curator.
-She has also supported the arts via board & committee leadership in the US & Canada.
-She recently authored a digital series on private collectors, "Collectors at Home", which she is curating on behalf of the the Canadian Society of Decorative Art / Cercle canadien des arts décoratifs (CSDA / CCAD).
+Franks has led art organisations as Executive Director, Curator, trustee and adviser throughout the US and Canada.
+She recently authored a digital series on private collectors, 'Collectors at Home', which she is curating on behalf of the the Canadian Society of Decorative Art / Cercle canadien des arts décoratifs (CSDA / CCAD).

 'Decorative Arts: Definition and Evolution' (Canadian Federation of University Women, Delegates to the United Nations); 'Complexity versus Simplicity: Historic Influences on Contemporary Art' (OCAD-University); 'Ceramics in the Digital Age' (Gardiner Museum), 'From Utility to Life: Sculptural Decorative Arts', 'A Natural History of Artist-Collectors', and the forthcoming: 'Merchand-Mercier of Paris and their Contemporary Equivalents' (CSDA / CCAD).

 Photo of le musée Rodin by J. Franks, Paris, 2017